vryy/4C/CONTRIBUTING.md

 #### Create a Merge Request

-When your changes are ready to be integrated into `baci`'s `master` branch, move the issue card from **In Progress** to **Under Review** on our [Kanban board](https://gitlab.lrz.de/baci/baci/boards) and then:
+When your changes are ready to be integrated into BACI's `master` branch, move the issue card from **In Progress** to **Under Review** on our [Kanban board](https://gitlab.lrz.de/baci/baci/boards) and then:

-*  Navigate to BACI on GitLab and [create a new merge request](https://gitlab.lrz.de/baci/baci/merge_requests/new):
+*  Navigate to the BACI project on GitLab and [create a new merge request](https://gitlab.lrz.de/baci/baci/merge_requests/new):
    * Be sure you choose:
       * source branch: `<branchName>`
       * target branch: `master`